Healthcare Tech Stack for 2026: Key Investments for CIOs

 • As one expert wrote, “healthcare organizations that treat interoperability [and data] as a strategic asset” – building up data governance and analytics – will outpace others.

-7. IoMT and Connected Health Infrastructure
+7. IoMT in Healthcare Tech Stack: Connected Devices & Infrastructure

 Finally, building connected infrastructure is essential.
 The Internet of Medical Things (IoMT) – from implanted sensors and wearables to smart infusion pumps and facility-wide sensors – is exploding.
 One forecast projects the global IoMT market approaching $245 billion by 2029, driven by home monitoring and 5G-enabled hospital networks.
 Major industry players (Medtronic, Philips, GE HealthCare, Siemens, Qualcomm, etc.) are investing heavily in smart devices and platforms.
 By 2026, hospitals will routinely use continuous glucose monitors, cardiac monitors, and other wireless devices as standard of care, generating streams of real-time data.